RetroFlow Blog

 Mistake 2: Never Doing Retrospectives (“We Have Feedback Culture”)

-Problem: Miss systemic issues, team-wide patterns Fix: Schedule regular retrospectives regardless of feedback culture
+Problem: Miss systemic issues, team-wide patterns Fix: Schedule regular retrospectives regardless of feedback culture.
+Only 57% of agile teams run retrospectives every sprint (Scrum.org survey), and the teams that skip them consistently miss systemic patterns.

 Mistake 3: Public Feedback That Should Be Private